maetshju/flux-blstm-implementation/README.md

-This is an implementation of the bidirectional LSTM network as defined by Graves & Schmidhuber (2005).
+This is an implementation of the bidirectional LSTM network for speech recognition as defined by Graves & Schmidhuber (2005).
+It's defined in the Flux machine learning library for the Julia programming language.

 # References